Introducing the Early Career Teachers programme

 Schools who choose to deliver their own induction programmes, whether using Department for Education (DfE) accredited materials or the ECF itself, will need to provide information to their appropriate body to demonstrate that their programme fulfils statutory requirements.
 Schools should contact their appropriate body for further details of what will be required in the summer term.
 This will not be required of schools that use a provider-led programme (Full Induction Programme (FIP)).

-Details of the Bradford Teaching School Hub Appropriate Body service are available here:
+Details of the Exceed Teaching School Hub Appropriate Body service are available here: